 Refresh Your Guest Room

 Some of us are lucky enough to have friends and family visit over the holidays – which means your guest bedroom might need some TLC!
-Be sure to start by stripping the bed and washing all the sheets, pillowcases and blankets.
+Be sure to start by stripping the bed and washing all the sheets, pillowcases, and blankets.
 Wipe down doorknobs and other surfaces to disinfect them.
-And make sure to scan the room for any items your guests may have accidently left behind.
+And make sure to scan the room for any items your guests may have accidentally left behind.

 Say Goodbye to Your Christmas